Business strategyDecember 11, 2025

 The lifetime cost of software development refers to the total cost incurred from the inception of a software project through its entire operational life.
 This includes not just the initial development cost but also all expenses related to maintaining, updating, and supporting the software.
 Here are the key components:

-1. Maintenance: Regular maintenance is necessary to fix bugs, ensure compatibility with new hardware and software environments, and optimize performance.
+1. Maintenance: Regular maintenance is necessary to fix bugs, ensure compatibility with new hardware and software environments, and optimise performance.
 This ongoing cost can often exceed the initial development expenditure.

 cost of software development over time